-In the general $O(n)$ loop model, the generating series of disks and cylinders have been characterized in \cite{BBG12a,BBG12b,BEO13}, and explicitly computed in the model with bending energy in \cite{BBG12b}, building on the previous works \cite{EKOn,BEOn}.
-This characterization is a linear functional relation which depends explicitly on $n$, accompanied by a non-linear consistency relation depending implicitly on $n$.
-We remind the steps leading to this characterization in Sections~\ref{FirstS}-\ref{Funcrel}.
+In the general $O(n)$ loop model, the generating series of disks and cylinders have been characterised in \cite{BBG12a,BBG12b,BEO13}, and explicitly computed in the model with bending energy in \cite{BBG12b}, building on the previous works \cite{EKOn,EKOn2,BEOn}.
+This characterisation is a linear functional relation which depends explicitly on $n$, accompanied by a nonlinear consistency relation depending implicitly on $n$.
+We remind the steps leading to this characterisation in Sections~\ref{FirstS}-\ref{Funcrel}.
 In particular, we review in Section~\ref{FirstS} the nested loop approach developed in \cite{BBG12a}, which allows enumerating maps with loop configurations in terms of generating series of usual maps.
-We then derive in Section~\ref{Funcrel} the functional relations for maps with loops as direct consequences of the well-known functional relations for generating series of usual maps.
-The key to our results is the derivation in Section~\ref{Funcrelref} of an analog characterization for refined generating series of pointed disks (resp. cylinders), in which the loops which separates the origin (resp. the second boundary) and the (first) boundary face are counted with an extra weight $s$ each.
-We find that the characterization of the generating series is only modified by replacing $n$ with $ns$ in the linear functional relation, while keeping $n$ in the consistency relation.
+We then derive in Section~\ref{Funcrel} the functional relations for maps with loops as direct consequences of the well known functional relations for generating series of usual maps.
+The key to our results is the derivation in Section~\ref{Funcrelref} of an analogous characterisation for refined generating series of pointed disks (resp. cylinders), in which the loops which separate the origin (resp. the second boundary) and the (first) boundary face are counted with an extra weight $s$ each.
+We find that the characterisation of the generating series is only modified by replacing $n$ with $ns$ in the linear functional relation, while keeping $n$ in the consistency relation.
 Subsequently, in the model with bending energy, we can compute explicitly the refined generating series, in Section~\ref{bend}.
-We analyze in Section~\ref{bendas} the behavior of those generating series at a non-generic critical point which pertains to the $O(n)$ model.
+We analyse in Section~\ref{bendas} the behavior of those generating series at a non generic critical point which pertains to the $O(n)$ model.
 In the process, we rederive the phase diagram of the model with bending energy.
 More precisely, we perform an analysis of singularity in the canonical ensemble where the Boltzmann weight $u$ coupled to the volume tends to its critical value, which is equal to $1$ when suitably normalised.
 In order to convert it to large volume asymptotics, we establish in Appendices~\ref{sec:rigiddelta} and \ref{sec:anabend} a property of delta-analyticity of the generating series with respect to $u$, which partially relies on the explicit solution (see Theorem~\ref{theimdisk}) for the generating series of disks.
 One of our main result is then Theorem~\ref{mainT} in the text, restated below.